How to Add Structured Data to Your Website

 Add it Yourself by Coding Your Own Website

 Keep in mind that if you are using WordPress, then you are in luck because there are many WordPress Schema plugins as well as Structured Data examples I’ve created.
-Note: I do not recommend using Schema Plugins as they will only give you a headache in Google Search Console Structured Data Error Reports and also, since each website is different, the markup most plugins add do not validate in Google Structured Data Testing tool.
+Note: I do not recommend using Schema Plugins as they will only give you a headache in Unparsable structured data report and also, since each website is different, the markup most plugins add do not validate in Google Rich Results Testing Tool.

 Adding structured data to any given website is complex to say the least.
 For example, imagine coding this to HTML